Logo BET BETTER PRO TERMINAL

 What is the difference between moneyline and run line?

-What are totals in MLB betting?
+What are MLB totals in betting?

 How does Bet Better find value in MLB odds?